VulcanJS/vulcan-npm/docusaurus/docs/core/contribute.md

 ## Read the Readme

-Start by reading the Readme for basic install information.
+Start by reading Vulcan NPM Readme for basic install information.

 Then, the package.json list the typical commands you'd expect from an NPM library: build, test...

 ## Recommended: use Jest and Storybook to test your code

-When adding feature to Vulcan Next or fixing bug, you'll want to run your code to test it.
+When adding feature to Vulcan or fixing bug, you'll want to run your code to test it.

 - For components, you can run Storybook: `yarn run storybook`.
 Stories let you render components in a certain state, and even automate some operations on them using the "play" function.
 Documentation: https://storybook.js.org/
 - For code, you can run unit tests with Jest: `yarn run test` or `yarn run test <your-test-file-name>`.
 - For graphql operations, check `test/integration` folder: you can run a full Vulcan backend, similar to the backend running in Vulcan Next.
 You can even use an in-memory Mongo database.

+Starter apps with UI like Vulcan Next may have their own specific Storybook and Jest setup.
+Run `cd starters/next` to move to the relevant folders.

 ## Advanced: plug to another application